 - 1. All requirements outlined in the General Graduate Admissions. - 2.
 Master Degree from an accredited college/university. - 3.
 A minimum grade point average (GPA) of 3.0 on a 4.0 scale in post-baccalaureate degree coursework. - 4.
 Proficiency in Diné & English language. - 5.
 GRE Scores OR three writing samples (10 pages limit) - 6.
 Three years of practical experience in the classroom or tribal administration or Indian education specifically Navajo (preferred). - 7.
 Statement of Purpose. - 8.
 (3) letters of recommendation. - 9.
-Resume or CV. - 10.
-Research Proposal outlining intended research topic & methodology. - 11.
-Writing Sample that demonstrates ability to write in a scholarly level. - 12.
-Interview to assess academic and professional qualifications. - 13.
-All students will be tested for proficiency in the Diné language by the University.
-Verbal, reading and written exams in the Diné language will be a part of the admission application.
+Resume or CV.

+- 10. Research Proposal outlining the intended research topic & methodology. - 11.
+Writing Sample that demonstrates the ability to write at a scholarly level. - 12.
+Interview to assess academic and professional qualifications.